 The full name of the issuer (e.g. UK Company plc or Foreign Company NV).

-If there are subsidiaries or branches it is important to distinguish between the issuing subsidiary/branch (which should be used in the form) and the ultimate parent (which may not be the issuer).
-Issuer names may be very similar, so these should be spelled out in full as shown in the example below:
+If there are subsidiaries it is important to distinguish between the subsidiaries and the ultimate parent.
+Issuer names may be very similar so these should be spelled out in full as shown in the example below: